knjcode/imgdupes/README.md

 stop warnings that appear when similar images are in different subdirectories

+`--skip-same-dir`

+do not display files included in the same directory

 `--sameline`

 list each set of matches on a single line